Swim for Life Letter

 - Regular physical activity in childhood and adolescence improves strength and endurance, helps build healthy bones and muscles, helps control weight, reduces anxiety and stress, increases self-esteem, and may improve blood pressure and cholesterol levels.4

-Swim for Life is offering every 2nd grader enrolled in the Snohomish School District a free session of group swim lessons at the Snohomish Aquatic Center for the 2018-2019 school year.
-(Note: Sessions are typically 4 or 5 weeks long, and classes are offered once or twice a week.)
+Swim for Life is offering every 2nd or 3rd grader enrolled in the Snohomish School District a free session of group swim lessons at the Snohomish Aquatic Center for the 2021-2022 school year.
+(Note: Sessions are typically four or five weeks long, and classes are offered once or twice a week.)
 This community program is being funded through generous donations raised through Swim for Life.
-To download a flier of 2018-2019 swim lesson session dates, please click here.
+To download a flier of 2021-2022 swim lesson session dates, please click here.

 The Snohomish Aquatic Center strives to provide a FUN environment in which children can play, learn, and grow, with safety being the primary focus.
 The progressive learn-to-swim program is designed to help swimmers of all ability levels become safe and proficient in the water, teach essential water safety skills, include opportunities for in-session advancement, and work around busy schedules.
 The skills learned will carry throughout the lives of many, ensuring healthy and safe habits.